NrsSystems/docs/digital-displays/playlists-management.md

 ---
 title: Playlists
 abstract: The Playlists management pane allows a user to add, edit, copy, or delete a playlist.
-Selecting the Displays link and then the Playlists link in the navigation pane will take you to the Playlists management pane.
+Selecting the top-level Devices link, then the Displays link and then the Playlists link in the navigation pane will take you to the Playlists management pane.
 ---
 *Jump to how to [add](playlists-management.md#add-a-playlist), [edit](playlists-management.md#edit-a-playlist), [copy](playlists-management.md#copy-a-playlist), or [delete](playlists-management.md#delete-a-playlist) a playlist.*